pthom/fiatlight/src/python/fiatlight/fiat_togui/fiat_togui.md

 **Step 4: Use the custom type in a function**

 In this example, our function simply returns the NormalDistribution instance that was passed to it.
-In the screenshot, you can see the "edit" callback in action in the Param edition section, and the "present_custom" callback in the Output section.
+In the screenshot, you can see the "edit" callback in action in the Param edition section, and the "present" callback in the Output section.

 ```python
 def f(distribution: NormalDistribution) -> NormalDistribution: